hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 	- The *pthread_join()* function waits for the thread specified by *thread* to terminate.
 If that thread has already terminated, then *pthread_join()* returrns immediately.
 It allows the main thread to wait for other threads before continuing execution/clean up.
 	- If *retval* is not NULL, then *pthread_join()* copies the exit status of the target thread into the location pointed to by retval.
-	- On success, *pthread_join()* returns 0; on error, it returns an error number
+	- On success, *pthread_join()* returns 0; on error, it returns an error number --> This procedure blocks the calling thread until a (specific) thread has exited
 #### bsp_pthread.c
 bsp_pthread.c
 ```C